top of page

 System Size

 System size is driven by load, not roof area or sales targets.
 More kW means more solar modules, more racking, larger conductors, more terminations, and more labor.
 Cost scales accordingly.
+Oversizing to hit a production number or future-proof without a plan just increases material and installation costs and often creates export or interconnection issues later.

 Solar Module Selection